 Global Programs and Studies provides students many opportunities to earn academic credit in off-campus domestic, cross-cultural and international contexts.
 These programs allow students to extend their learning beyond the classroom and the campus community.
 Options include internships, practica, research opportunities, and study abroad programs in international and domestic locations.
 Whether in a domestic or international context, both types of experiences integrate the classroom and daily life in unique ways that create a rich learning environment with exposure to environments, peoples, and resources not available on campus.
 These programs serve to broaden one’s global and cross-cultural perspective.
 Each program maintains the standards of excellence in the College's liberal arts curriculum.
 Most programs involve on-campus preparation prior to entering the off-campus program.
 Students interested in these programs are encouraged to inquire about them early in their academic planning to ensure timely involvement and appropriate academic credit.
 Many semester study abroad programs also provide internship opportunities.
 Current listings of study abroad and other off-campus programs can be found at: https://www.wheaton.edu/academics/global-programs-and-studies/.
-Refer to departmental course listings to identify internship, practicum, and other field experience courses such as HNGR, "Wheaton in" programs, as well as partnerships with over sixty approved program providers.
+Refer to departmental course listings to identify internship, practicum, and other field experience courses such as HNGR, "Wheaton in" programs, as well as partnerships with over fifty approved program providers.

 Executive Director of Global Programs and Studies, Deb Kim